nginxinc/nginx-gateway-fabric/docs/resource-validation.md

 Error from server: error when creating "gateway.yaml": admission webhook "validate.gateway.networking.k8s.io" denied the request: spec.listeners[1].hostname: Forbidden: should be empty for protocol TCP
 ```

-> This validation step can be bypassed if the webhook is not running in the cluster.
+> Bypassing this validation step is possible if the webhook is not running in the cluster.
-> If this happens, Step 3 will ensure invalid values are rejected.
+> If this happens, Step 3 will reject the invalid values.

 ### Step 3 - Webhook validation by NKG

 The previous step relies on the Gateway API webhook running in the cluster.
 To ensure that the resources are validated
-with the webhook validation rules even if the webhook is not running, NKG performs the same validation.
+with the webhook validation rules, even if the webhook is not running, NKG performs the same validation.
 However, NKG
-will perform the validation *after* a resource is already accepted by the Kubernetes API server.
+performs the validation *after* the Kubernetes API server accepts the resource.

 Below is an example of how NKG rejects an invalid resource (a Gateway resource with a TCP listener that configures a
 hostname) with a Kubernetes event: